shaocheng16/epwgen/README.md

 Solving the Eliashberg equations and spin-orbit coupling does not work at the moment.

-The script contains a crude but quick and working example.
+The script contains a crude but quick and working non-SOC example without solution of the isotropic Eliashberg functions.
 You only need to specify the absolute path to the pseudopotentials on your cluster and the module names.